Flow Field Object

 Click this button to create a new action and add it to the list.

 These controls allow you to export a flow field as an .FGA (Fluid Grid ASCII) file.
 This can then be imported into the Unreal Engine game development system.
-You can also import .FGA files created elsewhere into the Flow Field object in X-Particles.
+You can also import .FGA files created elsewhere into the Flow Field object using an Import layer.

 Note that due to the different coordinate system used in Unreal, the vectors are rotated to conform with the Unreal system on export.
 You can reload the .FGA file into the Flow Field, and the vector rotation will be reversed on import.